autodesk-platform-services/aps-iot-extensions-demo/README.md

 If you want to try the application as-is, use the following sample data:

 - BIM model: _rac\_basic\_sample\_project.rvt_ sample project from [Revit Sample Project Files](https://knowledge.autodesk.com/support/revit/getting-started/caas/CloudHelp/cloudhelp/2022/ENU/Revit-GetStarted/files/GUID-61EF2F22-3A1F-4317-B925-1E85F138BE88-htm.html)
+  - Upload this model to your own OSS bucket, and translate it so that it can be loaded in the viewer
 - InfluxDB data: [./air-sensor-data.lp](./air-sensor-data.lp)
+  - Load this data into your InfluxDB bucket ([tutorial](https://docs.influxdata.com/influxdb/cloud/write-data/no-code/load-data/))

 If you want to use your own BIM model and/or InfluxDB data, you'll need to adjust the code in [./services/influxdb.js](./services/influxdb.js):